-Whether you’re living in Singapore or contemplating a move here, selecting the best preschool for your child is a big decision.
+Whether you’re living in Singapore or contemplating a move here with young kids, looking at the best preschools will be top of your list.
 Hearing the opinions of other parents, their reviews and recommendations for both kindergartens and preschools in Singapore – might help you make your decision.

 We talked to 28 families about their choice of kindergartens and preschools in Singapore.

 Lauren and Matt Stapleton, Australians; Olivia (5) and Poppy (3)

 We’ve been living in Singapore for 2.5 years and both Olivia and Poppy have attended the preschool programme at Alphabet Playhouse for just over two years.
 The preschool was recommended by a lovely neighbour whom we met in the early days following our arrival.
 They are a sweet family and we thought if our kids turn out like their little one, we’ll be happy!

 We met Ms Cat, one of the teachers, on site at the preschool – it’s a gorgeous campus, brightly decorated with the creations from their students.
 We felt welcomed and supported from the moment we arrived.
 To ensure we aligned on core values, communication standards, and the level of care and support, we asked loads of questions.
 We also liked the diverse curriculum on offer and the indoor and outdoor facilities for play.
 So we enrolled our children right away.

 Our girls have thrived at Alphabet Playhouse.
 Relocating from Australia, it’s been a great experience for them to be immersed in a bilingual environment.
 They’ve taken to the diverse mix of English and Chinese languages, science, reading and mathematics, all coupled with play.
 It’s a thrill to see the girls enjoy their preschool life, frequently sharing new songs, dance, sporting skills and academic practice each week.
 We’re blown away with how much they’ve developed during their time at Alphabet, including their continued enthusiasm for learning.